The First Time You See Perito Moreno Glacier, You Understand Why People Travel

 The Sound

-Deep, groaning cracks that sound like the earth is settling.
+Deep, groaning cracks that sound like the earth settling.
 Sharp pops that echo across the lake — ice under pressure finding a new configuration.
 And then, without warning, a sound like an explosion: a chunk of ice the size of a house breaks free from the 60-meter wall and plunges into Lake Argentino.

 The splash sends a wave across the grey water.
 Everyone on the walkways gasps.
 Cameras come up too late — it happened in 4 seconds, 2 seconds of fall and 2 seconds of impact.
 Then silence, except for the echoing rumble and the new wave spreading outward.